preddy-newrelic/ratpack-1.4.6/README.md

 Custom Instrumentation for ratpack 1.4.6.
 This package instruments the `ratpack.path.internal.PathHandler` invocations as Web transactions.

-This instrumentation is purposely lightweight and is a replacements for incubator version of the ratpack instrumentation which provides more instrumenation but also suffers from performance issues because of it.
+This instrumentation is purposely lightweight and has instrumentation only to create web transactions.

+## (Optional) Build

+`bash
+	./gradlew clean build
+`
+The jar file is built in 'build/libs' folder

+## (Optional) Import project into eclipse

+`bash
+	./gradlew eclipse
+`
+Then choose "File > Import > General > Existing Projects into workspace" and enter the location of this folder to complete the import.

 ## Installation / Usage